Protect Yourself and Others from COVID-19

 I’ve already had COVID, why do I need the vaccine?

-The latest scientific data has shown us that unvaccinated individuals who were previously infected with COVID-19 are still twice as likely to become infected by the Delta variant.
+The latest scientific data has shown us that unvaccinated individuals who were previously infected with COVID-19 are still five times as likely to become infected with COVID-19.

 Why should I vaccinate my child?